Thorncombe: History

 Historically Thorncombe's main industries were spinning, weaving and sheep and cattle breeding.
 Other small industries included leather production, shoe making and flax processing.
 During the 18th century there was a weekly market selling 'grain and meat' and serving 'other wants' and an annual Easter fair where 'sheep and other horned cattle' and locally woven 'narrow cloth' were traded.
 The market ceased trading in 1773 and the last recorded fair took place in 1885.
 Following the national decline in small scale weaving during the 19th century due to industrialisation, Thorncombe reverted to agriculture, but this has decreased in recent times.
 There are still a few farms which survive around the village but most residents work in the local towns of Chard, Crewkerne and Bridport.

 Famous past inhabitants of Thorncombe include the Puritan Sir Henry Rosewell; the poet, dramatist and Royalist sermoniser Robert Gomersall; the Commonwealth Attorney General, Edmund Prideaux; Queen Anne's Secretary of War Francis Gwyn; the artist Lucien Pissarro; the ethnologist Sir Raymond Firth; the anthropologist Rosemary, Lady Firth; and the art-historian Cecil Gould.

 Boundary changes

 Until 1844, the parish of Thorncombe was an exclave of Devon, at which time it was transferred under the Counties (Detached Parts) Act 1844, to Dorset.
 It was part of Axminster Hundred.

 In 1836 the parish, which had been part of the Deanery of Honiton, was transferred ecclesiastically from the Diocese of Exeter to the Diocese of Salisbury.
 In 1982, the ecclesiastical parish was transferred to the Diocese of Bath and Wells, at which time it became a 'united benefice' sharing a vicar with the neighbouring (Somerset) parishes of Winsham and Cricket St Thomas.
 In 1999, the parishes joined with others to form the Chard and District Team Ministry.
 In 2006 Thorncombe together with Winsham was linked with Tatworth, Chaffcombe and Cricket Malherbie with Knowle St Giles to form the Two Shires Benefice.

+Politics

+In the UK national parliament, Thorncombe is within the West Dorset parliamentary constituency.
+As of 2024, the Member of Parliament (MP) is Edward Morello of the Liberal Democrats.
+He is the first non-Conservative MP since the creation of the constituency in 1885.

+After 2019 structural changes to local government in England, Thorncombe is part of the Marshwood Vale ward which elects one member to Dorset Council.